 Once your spinal cord stimulator surgery is complete, your focus shifts to recovery.
 A big part of that is taking care of your incisions to help them heal well and minimize scarring.
 Proper scar care isn’t just about appearance; it’s about ensuring the skin heals strong and healthy.
 The steps you take in the first few weeks and months can make a significant difference in the long-term outcome of your scars, and we’re here to guide you through it.

-Immediate Wound Care Instructions
+Right After Surgery: Immediate Wound Care

 Right after your procedure, you’ll receive specific directions from your medical team on how to care for your incisions.
 Following these instructions is the most important thing you can do for proper healing.
 This will likely include keeping the area clean and dry, changing bandages as directed, and watching for any signs of infection like increased redness, swelling, or discharge.
 It might feel like a lot to remember, but these guidelines are designed to prevent complications.
 If you ever feel unsure, don’t hesitate to contact our office.
 We’re here to make sure you feel comfortable with your at-home care.

-The Best Products for Scar Treatment
+Choosing the Best Products for Scar Care

 Once your incision has fully closed and your doctor gives you the green light, you can start using products to minimize the scar’s appearance.
 Products containing silicone are widely considered the gold standard.
 Available as gels or sheets, silicone-based treatments create a protective barrier over your scar.
 This locks in moisture, which hydrates the new skin and helps regulate collagen production to prevent the scar from becoming too thick or raised.
 Some products also contain hyaluronic acid to further support skin hydration.
 Always check with your doctor before applying any new treatment to your incision site.